FAQ Studying @ Wittenborg

 Moodle: What is Moodle and how can I download it?

-Moodle is a university-wide platform where you can find all the information on your modules, assignments, exam results and all other information in their latest versions.
+Moodle is a Virtual Learning Environment where you can find all the information on your modules, assignments, exam results and all other information in their latest versions.
 It’s a great communication tool to be in touch with the greater university community.
 You can use Moodle from any device as long as you have access to the Internet.

 There is an app available both on App Store and Google Play that you can download for free.